bella963/Bayesian_stan_mcmc/README.md

 ## Donald Trump Approval Ratings

-#### In this project, we develop a bayesian mcmc simulation model to estimate Donald Trump approval ratings in 2020.
+#### In this project, we develop a bayesian mcmc simulation model to estimate approval ratings in 2020.

 #### The R markdown file "poll_DT.Rmd" contains all the code for this project.